 The CST Mumbai Museum

-Walk through the main gates of the CST Mumbai building.
+Walk through the main gates of the CST Railway Station building.
 You can easily spot it with the two giant lions that guard this gate.
-To the right of this gate is the single hall museum that aims to show you the history of Indian Railways when it was called Great Indian Peninsula Railway.
+To the right of this gate is the single hall museum that aims to show you the history of Indian Railways when it was called the Great Indian Peninsula Railway.

 I loved the display of architectural design sheet placed next to the actual building photographs.
 You can see how intricately the design was done on the drawing table.
 It almost feels the actual building was made as a 3-D image of the drawing.
 I quietly uttered a word of appreciation to architect F W Stevens.
 Next minute, I spotted an interesting communication between Stevens and Railway department, where he demands an additional compensation of Rs 5000/ – Remember this was still 1888.